 The same applies to investing.
-You must be willing to endure occasional discomfort and sometimes pain on this journey to financial independence (we should stop calling it retirement).
+You must be willing to endure occasional discomfort and sometimes pain on this journey to financial independence (we can stop calling it retirement).

-And unless you are doing something crazy with your savings, most of that discomfort/pain is plain vanilla asset price volatility.
+And unless you are doing something crazy with your investments, most of that discomfort is plain vanilla asset price volatility.

 So, what determines an asset’s price?
 But before that, what is an asset?
 Or to be even clearer, what is an investible asset?

-For an asset to be investible, it must produce cash flows.
-Or it should have the prospect of producing cash flows.
+For an asset to be investible, it must produce cash flows or have the prospect of producing cash flows.

 A painting is not an investible asset.
 Cryptos, NFTs and anything that anyone cooks up and brings to the market with never any prospect of producing cash flows are not investable assets.